monikaando/samsung-api/README.md

     6) For images  I used Cloudinary.
     7) For styling I used CSS.
     8) I added a favicon and the title for the website.
+    9) Normally .env shouldn't be on Github, although I publish it for a faster and smoother process of checking the assignment.

 ## Stack